Mako-D/riak_installation/README.md

 # What is this repo about?
 While reading the book "Seven Databases in Seven Weeks" 1st ed., I encountered difficulties in installing Riak (3th chapter).
 When trying to build a repository, many dependencies were not automatically installed.
 So that I wouldn't forget what to do and how to do it, I decided to leave a brief Riak installation manual somewhere.
-The instruction is relevant for the "develop-3.2" branch.
+The instruction is relevant for the "develop" branch.
 # Instruction
 ## 1. Prep Linux
 Doing the routine steps when installing a new Linux installation